 You’ve Been Banned from Pokémon GO for Cheating

-Problems with cheating cropped up almost immediately after Pokémon GO became available to the public in final form.
-Some players used GPS tricks to make the game think that they were in a different location than they actually were.
-Some enterprising users have created bots specifically made to capture more creatures in the game.
-Using either will get you permanently banned from Pokémon GO.

-You’ve Been Banned from Pokémon GO for Cheating

 Some players use GPS tricks to make the game think that they are in a different location than they actually are.
 Others created bots to capture more creatures in the game.
 Using either will get you permanently banned from Pokémon GO.